ID-BPHC/mongodb-backup/README.md

 # mongodb-backup
-Takes mongodump of server everyday
+Takes mongodump of all DBs of server everyday at 7am

+Uses cronjob : `0 7 * * * /backups/mongo-backups.sh`